quentinglorieux/LeishMan/nuxt-app/content/events/leishman-meeting-in-basel.md

 ---
-title: LeishMan meeting in Basel
+title: LeishMan meeting in Basel 5 and 6th of November
 location: Basel
 description: ''
 date: 05/11/2025